 You may have tests, such as:

-an exam of the external, middle, and inner ear to check for infection or other issues
+- An exam of your external, middle, and inner ear to check for infection or other issues

-various hearing tests, such as an audiogram.
-This is a graph that charts how you respond to specific sounds.
+- Hearing tests, such as an audiogram, a graph that charts how you respond to specific sounds

-CT or MRI scans to check the inner ear and hearing nerve, in part to see whether the cochlea has a normal shape
+- CT or MRI scans to check the inner ear and hearing nerve.
+These tests will tell your doctor if your cochlea has a normal shape.

 - A psychological exam to see if you can handle the changes that come with the implant.
 This test is more common for children.